 —It is the AP that corresponds to a nontransmitted BSSID that is a member of the same multiple BSSID set as the AP that transmitted the Multiple BSSID element containing the profile for the non-transmitted BSSID which includes the Basic Multi-Link element.

-The Link ID Info subfield in the Common Info field is not present if the Basic Multi-Link element is sent by a non-AP STA.

 The BSS Parameters Change Count subfield in the Common Info field carries an unsigned integer, initialized to 0.
 The value carried in the subfield is incremented by 1 when a critical update (as defined in 11.2.3.15 (TIM Broadcast) and 35.3.10 (BSS parameter critical update procedure)) occurs to the BSS parameters of the AP that is affiliated with an AP MLD which is described in the Basic Multi-Link element and satisfies one of the following:

 —It is the AP that transmitted the Basic Multi-Link element.